7. General Settings » Graphs & Storage¶

 FLOW+SYN |

-Matches flow records with SYN flag set.
+Matches flow records with the SYN flag set.
 Flow Sensor counts all packets per flow |

 FRAGMENT |